ractivejs/ractive/CONTRIBUTING.md

 Reporting security vulnerabilities
 ----------------------------------

-If you think you've found a security vulnerability, please raise an issue, prefixing the issue title with `[security]`.
+If you think you've found a security vulnerability, please email [ractive-js-security@googlegroups.com](mailto:ractive-js-security@googlegroups.com) with details, and someone from the core team will respond to you.

 Raising issues